Tanvir000Tonoy/2025/January 2025.md

 1. Talked with Tamim
 2. Finished Data Management part - 1TB will be the mother ship , 512GB will be my daily driver
 3. Solo 1000 steps walk

+24.01.2025 <br>
+Resetting All the Devices to it's fectory Default mode.
+I love it's refreashing vibe as well as it's responsiveness .
+It could be my Bad habit but It's also a good practice.
 ```